JSila/Animate/README.md

 `AnimateServiceProvider` will also add alias for `Animate` facade.

 ## Usage with Laravel

-This package generates string of classes based on which animation you specify as a method to a `Animate` class instance.
-For all animations please refer to [GitHub page for Animate.css](http://daneden.github.io/animate.css/).

 For example, if you want `zoomIn` animation (for which the output will be `animated zoomIn`), you will get it like this: